deco-sites/hackadeco/README.md

 production-ready code like this starter's components.
 To learn how to create common UI patterns with HTML and CSS only in a simpler context, take a look at [deco.cx's recipes](https://www.deco.cx/docs/en/recipes/customizable-sections)

-### Best practices

-The best practices for managing the project on the long run rely around respecting folder structure.
-This means:

-1. Add `.tsx` files on `components` folder only
-1. Add preact hooks on `sdk` folder.
-1. To make a component editable, create it on the `components` folder and add an `export { default }` on the `sections` folder
-1. To add JavaScript to the browser, create a component on the `components` folder and add an `export { default }` on the islands folder